tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 attack agaist any one algorithm, while not fully abandoning traditional cryptosystems.

-Implementing hybrid modes improperly can introduce security issues at the cryptographic layer, for example how the Traditional and PQ schemes are combined; at the algorithm selection layer, for example if 192-bit secure KEM is used with a 128-bit secure combiner; or at the protocol layer in how the upgrade / downgrade mechanism works.
+Implementing hybrid modes improperly can introduce security issues at the cryptographic layer, for example how the Traditional and PQ schemes are combined; at the algorithm selection layer, mismatched security levels for example if 192-bit KEM is used with a 128-bit secure combiner; or at the protocol layer in how the upgrade/downgrade mechanism works.
 Hybrid mechanisms should be implemented carefully and all relevant specifications implemented correctly.

 # Acknowledgements
 {:numbered="false"}